 It is rather improbable (albeit not impossible) to find a large unknown secret river in Estonia, as there are hints to their whereabouts on the surface.
 The secret rivers we know have smaller flow rates than the big rivers of Estonia, but they are still more powerful than most small surface rivers.

-This article was originally published by the Tallinn University.
-Cover: Kostivere karst (Wikimedia Commons).
+This is a lightly edited version of the article originally published by the Tallinn University.